brycewiedemeier/Sainsmart-CNC-Instructions/README.md

 *There is some test GCode in `CD > 3018-PROVer Tutorial_Software_Driver > Gcode` that you can try*
 2. Now insert a drill bit into the chuck of the mill making sure that it is tightly secured with the included wrenches
-3. You will now want to line up the bit to where you would like the GCode to start using the on screen buttons
+3. You will now want to line up the bit to where you would like the GCode to start using the on screen buttons *When aligning the drill bit, you will want to put the bit touching the work surface*